Dr. Jones, Stars in the TV Show ‘Atlanta Plastic’

-Lifetime channel’s new show ‘Atlanta Plastic’ focuses on three black plastic surgeons
+Lifetime channel’s ‘Atlanta Plastic’ focuses on 3 Black plastic surgeons

 THEY ARE aiming to reshape the face of reality television.